Query rules is an extension of features available in the AI Search Engine. Due to the logic behind query rules which is based on

 Creating query rules

-Search engine -> Query rules
+Data Management -> Search -> Query rules

 You need to define the condition that must be met so the effect of the query rule can be achieved.
 Condition pattern, which is the most important in the context of the whole query, is composed of a string of elements which are treated as a phrase.
 Remember that the elements must be placed in a specific order.